| Programmer's Guide:Using Custom Extensions

 should be released in during a normal exit or in scenarios with error

+or exception.
 Sample Codes in Visual Basic Code and Visual

 Basic .NET Code